In October 2018 the new DFG funded Research Training Group Multisenses-Multiscales has started at the RWTH Aachen.

 For master students in biology

-There will be an introduction course to data analysis with Python this term from 19.02.18 to 02.03.18 (9am to 6pm).
+There will be an introduction course to data analysis with Python next spring.
 The course provides an introduction to programming using the computer language Python and is aimed at master students in biology, who are new to programming.
 In addition to programming skills you will also learn how to use Python for data analysis and to produce figures for your report or thesis.
+The course is planned for March and will take 2 weeks full time (9am-5pm)

 This course will also be mandatory for Biology students who want to participate in the Master Module “Computational Neuroscience” and for students interested in a BSc or MSc thesis in our labs.